 The Unlikely Entrepreneur.

 The byline of Alan’s latest book “The Unlikely Entrepreneur” states “How you can start with nothing, break all the rules and create a business empire”.
-Like the title of his book, he indeed is an unlikely entrepreneur, but he became successful by utilising his skills, experience and taking up opportunities as they came.
+Like the title of his book, he indeed is an unlikely entrepreneur, but he became successful by utilising his skills and experience, and taking up opportunities as they came.

 Alan is a Justice of the Peace (JP) and a Fellow of the Australian Institute of Company Directors (FAICD) and has over the years been active in representing the industry and is a former Director of the Australian Council of Private Education and Training (ACPET) and a former Board member of a national Higher Education industry representative body, now called the Independent Higher Education Australia (IHEA).
 Alan was honoured in the Queen’s Birthday 2021 Honours List with the Medal of the Order of Australia (OAM) for his contribution to tertiary education.